mobie/mobie.github.io/specs/mobie_spec.md

 		- `tables`: Additional tables to load.
 If present, the default table will always be loaded and should not be specified here.
 Contains a list of strings.
 		- `valueLimits`: Value limits for numerical color maps like 'blueWhiteRed'.
 Contains a tuple of [number, number].
 - `sourceTransforms`: The source transformations of this view.
 Contains a list with items:
 	- `affine`: Affine transformation applied to a list of sources.
-The fields `name`, `parameters` and `sources` are required.
+The fields `parameters` and `sources` are required.
-		- `name`:
 		- `parameters`: Parameters of the affine transformation, using the BigDataViewer convention.
 Contains a list of numbers.
 		- `sources`: The sources this transformation is applied to.
 Contains a list of strings.
 		- `timepoints`: The valid timepoints for this transformation.
 If none is given, the transformation is valid for all timepoints.
 Contains a list of integers.
 	- `autoGrid`: Arange a list of soures in grid.
-The fields `name`, `sources` and `tableDataRootLocation` are required.
+The fields `sources` and `tableDataLocation` are required.
-		- `name`:
 		- `sources`: The sources for the grid.
 The outer list specifies the grid posititions, the inner list the sources per grid position.
 Contains a list of arrays.
-		- `tableDataRootLocation`: Location of the table root directory for this grid view, relative to the dataset root directory.
+		- `tableDataLocation`: Location of the table directory for this grid view, relative to the dataset root directory.
 		- `timepoints`: The valid timepoints for this transformation.
 If none is given, the transformation is valid for all timepoints.
 Contains a list of integers.
 - `viewerTransform`: The viewer transformation of this view.Must contain exactly one of the following items:
 	-